bek91/group-project-node/georgetown/README.md

 ```
 $ turbo devserver
 or
-$npm run serve //uses the serve script in package.json
+$ npm run serve //uses the serve script in package.json
 ```

 To build for production, run build: